 What are the risks of circumcision?

-Like any surgical procedure, circumcision has some risks.
-However, the rate of problems after circumcision is low.
+Like any surgical procedure, circumcision does have some risks.
+However, the rate of problems after circumcision is quite low.
 Bleeding and infection in the circumcised area are the most common problems.
-Sometimes the skin of the newly exposed glans becomes irritated by the pressure of diapers and ammonia in the urine.
-The irritation is usually treated with petroleum ointment (Vaseline) put directly on the area.
-This problem will usually lessen after a few days.
+Both of these can be treated by your doctor.

 When to call your doctor

-- If the wound does not stop bleeding.
+- The wound does not stop bleeding

 How do I care for my baby's penis if I choose not to have him circumcised?

 Keeping the penis clean with soap and water helps reduce the risk of problems or infections.
 When your son gets older, his foreskin will separate from the tip of his penis.
 This is called retraction.
 It happens at different times for different boys, but most boys can retract their foreskin by the time they are 5 years of age.
 Don't try to force the foreskin to retract before it is ready.
 You can damage the penis and cause pain and other problems.
 Once the foreskin is ready to retract, you can teach your son how to gently pull the foreskin back and clean the skin underneath.
 He should wash beneath his foreskin every day while bathing or showering.